LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

 .. _indexset-label:

 -------------------------------------------------
-Iteration Space Examples: Segments and IndexSets
+Iteration Spaces: Segments and IndexSets
 -------------------------------------------------

-This section contains an exercise file ``RAJA/exercises/segment-indexset-basics.cpp``.  for you to work through if you wish to get some practice with RAJA.
+This section contains an exercise file ``RAJA/exercises/segment-indexset-basics.cpp`` for you to work through if you wish to get some practice with RAJA.
 The file ``RAJA/exercises/segment-indexset-basics_solution.cpp`` contains complete working code for the examples discussed in this section.
 You can use the solution file to check your work and for guidance if you get stuck.